diegor2/redditbot/README.md

       -e "TELEGRAM_REDDIT_SECRET=Reddit app secret" \
       -e "TELEGRAM_REDDIT_USERNAME=Reddit bot username" \
       -e "TELEGRAM_REDDIT_PASSWORD=Reddit bot password" \
-      redditbot
+      diegor2/redditbot

     Mapping volumes is optional.
 Use if you need to persist configuration.

+To build
+---

+    docker build -t diegor2/redditbot .

+Building is also optional.
+If you execute just the `docker run` command above, it will use the [image from the docker hub](https://hub.docker.com/r/diegor2/redditbot/).

 To run without a container (need python 3.x):
 ---